 The best method of treatment that I have found for stains is the original blue Dawn dish soap.
-Put a dab of Dawn on the stains, and when you wash clothes, the stains will be gone.
+Put a dab of Dawn on the stains; when you wash clothes, the stains will disappear.
 It has never failed me.

 It Really Works!

 Shout® Ultra in the spray bottles is a lifesaver when it comes to set-in stains!
-You can even spray the stains on the article and toss it in the laundry basket to be washed at a later date with no fading or residue.
+You can even spray the stains on the article and toss it in the laundry basket to be washed later with no fading or residue.
 It’s a product that really does work!

 Remove Food Stains with Ivory®